Should you breastfeed or bottlefeed twins?

 You Choose

-Whatever your choice, be prepared to help and support your wife.
-If she carries the burden of breastfeeding, you need to be her assistant, helping her position babies, bringing burp clothes, making sure she has plenty to drink, etc., until everyone gets the hang of it.
+If Mom carries the burden of breastfeeding, you need to be her assistant.
+Help her position babies, bring burp clothes, make sure she has plenty to drink, etc., until everyone gets the hang of it.

 If you choose to bottlefeed, you’ll both have your fair share of feeds both night and day.